CandN/CandN.github.io/_posts/2016-03-10-wrocloverb-2016-plan.md

 - `5pm/5:30pm` Opal.rb – quite interesting.
 I'm really unsure how much it's ready for production use and hope to hear more.

-- `6pm/6:30pm` next Andrzej talk entitled _from legacy to DDD_ – not sure what's that about but he often has some good insights into software development strategies.
+- `6pm/6:30pm` next Andrzej's talk entitled _from legacy to DDD_ – not sure what's that about but he often has some good insights into software development strategies.

 - `7pm/8pm` lightning talks – that's totally random but I expect nice input from a lot of folks.